 That last point is the AP control.
 A MARK printed on an invoice is an input claim by the supplier; a verified MARK is a confirmed receipt the buyer can post against.
-The distance between those two is the gap every AP function processing Greek supplier invoices has to close.
-Under the 2026 B2B mandate that distance has tightened from a recommended best practice into the operational floor: an unverified invoice from a mandated supplier is no longer a process miss; it is an invalid tax document.
+Under the 2026 B2B mandate, AP should treat an invoice from a mandated supplier without a verifiable MARK as not postable until corrected or resolved through the appropriate receiver-side myDATA workflow.

-According to KPMG's analysis of the Greek e-invoicing postponement under AADE Decision A.1044/2026, mandatory B2B e-invoicing for large Greek businesses (those with more than EUR 1 million in 2023 revenue) starts on 2 March 2026 with a transitional period until 3 May 2026; all other businesses must comply by 1 October 2026 under AADE Decision A.1044/2026.
-The dates frame the live regulatory ground this article is written into.
-They are also why receiver-side verification has moved from "nice control" to "the gate that protects every input-VAT claim from your Greek suppliers."
+According to KPMG's analysis of the Greek e-invoicing postponement under AADE Decision A.1044/2026, mandatory B2B e-invoicing for large Greek businesses (those with more than EUR 1 million in 2023 revenue) starts on 2 March 2026 with a transitional period until 3 May 2026; all other businesses are scheduled for 1 October 2026, with KPMG noting the broader transition period for that later cohort.
 For the broader regime context — issuer obligations, transmission channels, accreditation requirements — see the broader 2026 myDATA B2B e-invoicing mandate and its phased deadlines.

 What MARK, UID, and the authentication code actually are